checkeverything.ch

 Samsung Care+

-Samsung Care+ covers two years with unlimited repairs for screen damage, liquid damage, and mechanical breakdown:
+Samsung Care+ covers two years with repairs for screen damage, liquid damage, and mechanical breakdown:

 Pricing: